szewill/Software_Design_ComputerLaboratoryLaptopBrowsingSystem/README.md

 # Software_Design_ComputerLaboratoryLaptopBrowsingSystem
-t will provide a secure, centralized platform for students to log in, access laptops, and conduct browsing sessions under supervision.
+This will provide a secure, centralized platform for students to log in, access laptops, and conduct browsing sessions under supervision.
 Administrators will benefit from automated monitoring, reporting tools, and alerts for non-academic activities, thereby reducing manual workload and enhancing operational efficiency.
+Jherylyn, Nica, Glenn, Shieryl